 Discover the best the Western Mediterranean has to offer

-For museums, try the Western ports of Barcelona, Nice, Florence and Rome.
+Try the Western ports of Barcelona, Nice, Florence and Rome for museums.
 Sailing the Western Med lets you experience fine Spanish cava and Provencal wines.
-Italy is world famous for its marvellous luxurious leather goods, France and Spain both offer quality arts and crafts to visitors, and the big port cities feature the very best in international shopping.
+Italy is world famous for its marvellous luxurious leather goods, France and Spain offer quality arts and crafts to visitors, and the big port cities feature the best in international shopping.

 If clubbing floats your boat, there’s plenty available in Valletta on the island of Malta.
-Palma De Mallorca off the coast of Spain, Giardini Naxos off Sicily, Alghero and Amalfi, both just off the Italian coast, Barcelona, Porto-Vecchio off Corsica and Xlendi and Gozo near the island of Malta.
+Palma De Mallorca off the coast of Spain, Giardini Naxos off Sicily, Alghero and Amalfi off the Italian coast, Barcelona, Porto-Vecchio off Corsica and Xlendi and Gozo near the island of Malta.

 The sea conditions in the Western Med